rome/tools/website/src/_includes/docs/linting.md

 - **Advice** is freeform and appears at the end of a diagnostic.
 It can include additional messages, lists, other code frames, and more.
 It gives you more details about why you're seeing the diagnostic, and how you might fix it.

 {% include docs/diagnostic-anatomy.md %}

-Diagnostics that are fixable via `--apply` are indicated with a label that appears in the header:

-{% include docs/diagnostic-anatomy-fixable.md %}

 #### Suppressions